 The client organisation most often pays an IT outsourcing provider for the time of specialists to a ‘time-material’ model, which usually means by the hour or day.
 It’s the business model that typically makes the most sense in the context of the dominant Agile methodology used by most modern IT projects.
 But sometimes a fixed price for a specific deliverable, such as a website, app or designing and building needed IT infrastructure is also agreed upon.

-This report focuses on why and how IT outsourcing, done correctly, can perform a key role in an organisation’s efforts to gain a competitive advantage.
+This report focuses on why and how IT outsourcing, approached correctly, can perform a key role in an organisation’s efforts to gain a competitive advantage.
 You’ll also gain practical insight on how to approach outsourcing in a way that makes the most of it and what to expect or demand from an IT outsourcing partner.

 That’s created a new kind of outsourcing relationship that is far more strategic than was typical in previous times.
 The most successful digitally progressive organisations have developed awareness around what IT functions should be outsourced.

 Cloud migration of legacy software, systems and infrastructure is a perfect example and a process almost every organisation now faces.
-Decision makers have learned from early mistakes that the “lift and shift” approach to migration fails to fully leverage the value of the cloud.
+Decision-makers have learned from early mistakes that the “lift and shift” approach to migration fails to fully leverage the value of the cloud.

-Cloud specialists with experience across multiple projects are best placed to determine which applications or even functionalities within applications, are best managed inhouse and which would benefit from being moved to a cloud infrastructure.
+Cloud specialists with experience across multiple projects are best placed to determine which applications or even functionalities within applications, are best managed in-house and which would benefit from being moved to a cloud infrastructure.
 And what kind of cloud infrastructure.